steboo/bb.js/README.md

 <p>This is a [color=green]test[/color].</p>
 ```

-and turns it into this:
+and converts all the BBCode tags to HTML:

 ```html
 <p>This is a <span style="color: green;">test</span>.</p>